Quantitative PAT with simplified $P_N$ approximation: Numerical experiments

 In this section, we perform our numerical experiments in two phases: (i).
 Assume the true model is certain $SP_N$ system and then reconstruct the coefficients with exactly the same model; (ii).
 Assume the true model is either radiative transport equation or certain high order $SP_N$ system, then the reconstruction is performed over a low order $SP_N$ system.

 In all the following numerical experiments, we use the unit square in 2D as our domain $\Omega$.
-It is worthwhile to notice that all the previous arguments are meant for 3D only, the 2D experiments here should be interpreted as special cases (e.g. infinite tube) of 3D, assuming the solution is independent of the third dimension.
-The forward problem is solved though finite element method on a sufficiently fine mesh and the inverse problem is solved on a different mesh to avoid inverse crime.
-The source code for the numerical experiments is hosted on GitHub\footnote{\href{https://github.com/lowrank/spn_qpat}{https://github.com/lowrank/spn\_qpat}}.
+It is worthwhile to notice that all the previous arguments are meant for 3D only, the 2D experiments here should be interpreted as special cases (e.g. infinite tube) of 3D, assuming the solution is independent of the third dimension. \note{If the true model is the $SP_N$ system,} the forward problem is solved though finite element method on a sufficiently fine mesh and the inverse problem is solved on a different mesh to avoid inverse crime. \note{If the true model is the radiative transport equation, there are many fast forward solvers available~\cite{ren2019fast, ren2019separability, fan2019fast, gao2013analysis}, we select the finite element method implementation mentioned in~\cite{li2020inverse} for convenience purpose.} The source code for the numerical experiments is hosted on GitHub\footnote{\href{https://github.com/lowrank/spn_qpat}{https://github.com/lowrank/spn\_qpat}}.